Starring:

 The seventy crore magnum opus challenges Hollywood films and has even set up a benchmark for their films.
 Special kudos to producer Oscar Ravichandran for ably supporting the actor and the director in their pursuit of rendering a world class Tamil cinema - especially in the technical department.

-to sustain this feeling through out the film.
+The grandiose scenes spellbinds the viewer and the crew has worked hard to sustain this feeling through out the film.
 The film opens with the camera zooming on Chennai from the ocean and gently stops at Chozha era when Saivites and Vaishnavites locked horns with each other.

 Kamal’s performance, Ravi Varman’s cinematography, Devi Sri Prasad’s re-recording and Thanikachalan’s editing teleport the viewer to a different era which would take a long time for them to unravel, particularly the scene where the Saivite King orders the statue of Lord Ranganatha to be thrown into the sea and threatens the ardent Vaishnavite Kamal to utter Om Namashivaya just once.
 And when Kamal begins OM, the suspense is killing not only for the king but also the audience.
 Though the film begins with Chozha period, it subsequently moves to modern times, bringing with it adventure, high flying chases. etc